Tugbars/BOCPD/README.md

 ---

 *Built for speed.
-Designed for trading.*
+Designed for trading.
+Open for all*